Tinonee, New South Wales: History

 Formerly a major river port town, Tinonee through its history has been the host of such industries as shipbuilding, farming, logging, timber milling and broom making.
 With such activities, Tinonee would have been quite a hub of activity, and at one time hosted numerous hotels and accommodation houses, to cater for the passing trade.
 Ships built in Tinonee were known to be taken to sea through the entrance at Harrington, and off to the major ports such as Sydney and further afield.
 The Tinonee Historical Museum is being established to cover local history.

+The Tinonee Football club was established in 1971 by Terry Smith from the Manning region.

 Attractions

 The old post office serves as a craft and flowers shop and boasts a lovely teahouse overlooking the Manning River and Taree Estate.
 Newsreels and old and new movies are screened at the Terrace Cinema Museum.
 This 22-seat cinema is the smallest cinema in Australia.
 This has been noted in the Guinness Book of World Records.
 It still uses original projecting equipment and has authentic slides that are still shown from time to time.
 The Deep Water Shark Gallery displays Aboriginal artwork, including works in wood, clay and paint.
 Tinonee is also home to a llama visitors centre, where visitors can feed and pat the llamas.

 On the road from Tinonee to Wingham is the Brushy Cutting Lookout which offers scenic views of the Manning Valley.
 The Manning River at Tinonee is a popular place for waterskiing and boating.
 Andrew's Reserve is a park on the opposite bank and may be accessed from the Taree by taking Edinburgh Drive through Taree Estate.